 As part of the GFI acquisition, we assumed a credit agreement as amended (the "GFI Credit Agreement") with Bank of America, N.A. and certain other lenders, which provided for maximum revolving loans of up to \$75.0 million.
 We repaid the amount outstanding on October 2, 2015, prior to the sale of our Trayport division.
-For the year ended December 31, 2015, we recorded interest expense related to the GFI Credit Agreement of \$1.9 million.

 On October 1, 2015, we entered into a previously authorized \$150.0 million revolving credit facility (the "Facility") with Cantor and borrowed \$100.0 million under such facility (the "Cantor Loan").
-The Cantor Loan bears interest at the rate of LIBOR plus 3.25% and may be adjusted based on Cantor's short-term borrowing rate then in effect plus 1%.
+The Cantor Loan bears interest at the rate of LIBOR plus 3.25% and may be adjusted based on Cantor's short-term borrowing rate then in effect, plus 1%.
 The Facility has a maturity date of August 10, 2017.
-The Company recorded interest expense related to the Cantor Loan of \$0.8 million for the year ended December 31, 2015.
+The Cantor Loan was repaid on December 31, 2015.

 On December 24, 2015, we entered into a committed unsecured credit agreement with Bank of America, N.A.
-The credit agreement provides for maximum revolving loans of \$25 million through March 24, 2016.
-The interest rate on this facility is LIBOR plus 200 basis points.
-There were no borrowings outstanding under the facility as of December 31, 2015.
+The credit agreement provided for maximum revolving loans of \$25.0 million through March 24, 2016.
+The interest rate on this facility was LIBOR plus 200 basis points.

 On February 25, 2016, we entered into a committed unsecured credit agreement with Bank of America, N.A., as administrative agent, and a syndicate of lenders.
 Several of our domestic non-regulated subsidiaries are parties to the credit agreement as guarantors.
-The credit agreement provides for maximum revolving loans of \$150 million, with the option to increase the aggregate loans to \$200 million.
+The credit agreement provides for revolving loans of \$150.0 million, with the option to increase the aggregate loans to \$200.0 million.
 The maturity date of the facility is February 25, 2018.
 Borrowings under this facility bear interest at either LIBOR or a defined base rate plus an additional margin which ranges from 50 basis points to 250 basis points depending on our debt rating as determined by S&P and Fitch and whether such loan is a LIBOR loan or a base rate loan.
-Contemporaneously with the closing of this credit agreement, the \$25 million unsecured credit agreement entered into on December 24, 2015 with Bank of America, N.A. as lender was terminated.
-As of February 29, 2016, there were no borrowings outstanding under either this \$150 million facility or the terminated \$25 million facility.
+Contemporaneously with the closing of this credit agreement, the \$25.0 million unsecured credit agreement entered into on December 24, 2015 with Bank of America, N.A. was terminated.
+As of December 31, 2016, there were no borrowings outstanding under either this \$150.0 million facility or the terminated \$25.0 million facility.